 Croatia’s film festivals represent high-quality culture at its most accessible, attracting enthusiastic audiences and a healthy diet of drinking and DJs after the screenings themselves.
 Motovun (July/Aug) and Zagreb (Oct) are the big two, although specialist events such as Zagrebdox (Feb) and Animafest (June) offer an equally intriguing blend of high-art seriousness and post-show partying.

 Zagreb is very much the centre of Croatia’s highbrow culture for most of the year, with spring and early autumn being the busiest times.
-Among the most prestigious festivals are the Biennale of New Music, a festival of cutting-edge contemporary classical work held in April in odd-numbered years; the Contemporary Dance Week in May/June; Eurokaz European Theatre Festival in late June; and the Festival of World Theatre in September; and Zagreb Film Festival in October or November.
+Among the most prestigious festivals are the Biennale of New Music, a festival of cutting-edge contemporary classical work held in April in odd-numbered years; the Contemporary Dance Week in May/June; the Festival of World Theatre in September; and Zagreb Film Festival in October or November.